 A profile is one of the first things I check when I meet someone in Second Life.
-You can glean a lot by seeing what groups people join, what they choose to include (or not include), and the locations they promote.
+You can glean a lot by seeing what groups people join, and the locations they promote.

-Here are five I am not usually keen on.
+In some cases, I’ve made friends because of a profile, but here are five types I am not usually keen on.

 1. Profile with an unfriendly set of rules we need to follow to interact with the person